shinefield/mangoszerodocumentation/database/world/mangos-string.rst

 .. note::

-    the ``%`` arguments need to be used in the exact same order for any translation.
+    The ``%`` arguments need to be used in the exact same order for any translation.

 content\_loc1
 -------------